DecLearn/declearn/README.md

 Declearn is an open-source software developed by people from the [Magnet](https://team.inria.fr/magnet/) team at [Inria](https://www.inria.fr/).

+### Authors

+Current core developers are listed under the `pyproject.toml` file.
+A more detailed acknowledgement and history of authors and contributors to declearn can be found in the `AUTHORS` file.

+### License

-It is distributed under the Apache-2.0 license.
+Declearn distributed under the Apache-2.0 license.
 All code files should therefore contain the following mention, which also applies to the present README file:
 ```
 Copyright 2023 Inria (Institut National de la Recherche en Informatique
 et Automatique)